ellakoa/postcard-poem/content/posts/dangling-threads.md

 ---
-stamp: /img/there-then-not-part-three-stamp-1-.png
+stamp: /img/there-then-not-part-3-stamp-1-.png
 stampWidth: "400"
 width: "600"
 height: "400"
-title: There Then Not part three
+title: There Then Not (part three)
-description: >-
-  The Goodwin Sands are sandbanks that shift and change keeping their secrets hidden.

-  To visit is like stepping into a different dimension, to write about them demanded so much more than a few lines.

-  The poem is in three parts.
-This is part three.
+description: The Goodwin Sands a few miles from the Kent coast.
 collection: Wonderful Britain
 aspect: landscape
 image: /img/goodwinw-sands-part-3-blog.jpg